maldoinc/wireup/docs/pages/configuration.md

-Wireup configuration can be injected through annotations or programmatically by using factory functions.
+Wireup configuration can be injected through annotations or programmatically using factory functions.
-You can mix and match the two as necessary but for consistency it's best to stick to one for a given project.
+You can mix and match the two as necessary, but for consistency, it's best to stick to one approach for a given project.

 ## @ Annotations

-This declarative approach uses configuration metadata provided from decorators and annotations to define services and the dependencies between them.
+This declarative approach uses configuration metadata provided by decorators and annotations to define services and dependencies between them.

-It allows you to declare the final state and let the container handle the rest rather than imperatively coding object creation and dependency injection.
+It allows you to declare the final state and let the container handle the rest, rather than imperatively coding object creation and dependency injection.

-This generally results in less boilerplate code as opposed to using a programmatic approach and is how many popular frameworks operate.
+This generally results in less boilerplate code compared to a programmatic approach and is how many popular frameworks operate.

 ## 🏭 Programmatic

-With a programmatic approach you are in full control over how services are created and can keep service definitions devoid of container references if this is important to you.
+With a programmatic approach, you have full control over how services are created and can keep service definitions devoid of container references if this is important to you.

-This will result in more code as you will need to write these factories and construct services yourself.
+This approach results in more code as you will need to write these factories and construct services yourself.

-This will also be somewhat familiar to you if you're coming from FastAPI, with the major difference being that you won't need to `Depends(get_service_from_function)` everywhere.
+This will also be somewhat familiar if you're coming from FastAPI, with the major difference being that you won't need to `Depends(get_service_from_function)` everywhere.

 Factories can request dependencies as usual and may use annotations for configuration.